-Jets' Revis faces pending charges after fight in Pittsburgh
+Jets' Revis charged after fight in Pittsburgh last weekend

-PITTSBURGH (AP) -- New York Jets cornerback Darrelle Revis faces five pending charges, including two counts of aggravated assault, after allegedly being involved in a fight with two men last weekend.
+PITTSBURGH (AP) -- New York Jets cornerback Darrelle Revis was charged with four first-degree felonies and one misdemeanor after allegedly being involved in a fight with two men last weekend.

-According to a Pittsburgh police statement and a court document, the 31-year-old Revis also is facing charges of robbery, terroristic threats, conspiracy to commit aggravated assault after the incident Sunday at 2:43 a.m.
+According to a docket sheet filed Thursday night, the 31-year-old Revis is facing two counts of aggravated assault, along with charges of robbery, conspiracy to commit aggravated assault and terroristic threats - a misdemeanor - after the incident Sunday at 2:43 a.m.

-Revis' attorney, Blaine Jones, said in a statement Thursday that Revis was ''physically assaulted while at that location by a group of at least five people.''
-He adds that the Jets cornerback ''feared for his safety'' and sought medical attention.
+Revis' attorney, Blaine Jones, said in a statement while the charges were still pending that Revis was ''physically assaulted while at that location by a group of at least five people.''
+He added that the Jets cornerback ''feared for his safety'' and sought medical attention, but didn't offer details about the severity of Revis' injuries.

-Jones told The Associated Press once a warrant is issued, he will arrange for Revis to turn himself in.
+Jones told The Associated Press that once a warrant was issued, he would arrange for Revis to turn himself in.

 ''One of the other guys initiated physical contact,'' Jones said. ''Darrelle was walking away.
 He was in fear for his life and fear for his safety.''

-Police say the alleged fight started when a 22-year-old man from Kittanning, Pennsylvania, not identified in the statement, spotted Revis walking along East Carson St. After Revis confirmed he was the NFL player, the man started recording the interaction.
+But in a statement earlier Thursday, Pittsburgh police said the alleged fight started when a 22-year-old man from Kittanning, Pennsylvania, not identified in the statement, spotted a man who he believed to be Revis walking along East Carson St. After Revis confirmed he was the NFL player, the man started recording the interaction.
 Revis grabbed the phone and tried to delete the video.
 Another 21-year-old man from Ross Township tried to help the other man, but Revis tossed the phone into the road, the statement says.

 An argument ensued, ending with another man helping Revis, according to the police statement.
 Police say the 22-year-old man and the 21-year-old man claimed they were punched and knocked out.
 According to police, the two men regained consciousness and spoke to authorities.